 One more option for those chilling in Summit County, located right between Keystone and Copper Mountain, and the closest to Breckenridge, is the Frisco Adventure Park.
 It’s a cool privately owned 1200-foot tubing hill that has both day and night tubing, plus a lift to speed up your laps.
 Reservations are required here.

-Another local option in neighbor Fraser is the Colorado Adventure Park.
-This fun tubing hill is locally owned operations, with mini-snowmobiles in addition to the snow tubes.
-It’s open every day from 10am to 9pm, so you can tube under the stars.
+Another local option in neighboring Fraser is the Colorado Adventure Park.
+This fun tubing hill is a locally owned operation, with mini-snowmobiles in addition to the snow tubes.
+It’s open every day from 10 am to 9 pm, so you can tube under the stars.

 There’s also the historic Fraser Tubing Hill, another choice only ten minutes from Winter Park.
 You can also snow tube under the lights here every day of the week during the winter.
 You gotta be 7 years or older to have your own tube here.
 Children 3 to 6 have to ride with an adult.
 There’s a Main Builder with a fireplace, restrooms and a snack bar.

 Located at The Meadows at Elk Camp, the Snowmass Tubing Hill proudly serves the Roaring Fork Valley with its own snow tubing park.
-Come December 24th it opens for the 2020 season and operates every day from 11am to 3:30pm, same as the winter ski lift service.
+Come December 24th it opens for the 2020 season and operates every day from 11 am to 3:30 pm, the same as the winter ski lift service.
 It winds down same time in early April.
 Tubers must be 38 inches tall.

 Southwest Colorado isn’t as loaded with as many tubing areas as the central Colorado corridor of resorts is, but Durango is doing okay.
 The Snow Coaster Tubing Hill has several thrilling lanes to race down.
-It generally operates daily until 7pm during the winter season.
+It generally operates daily until early evening during the winter season.

 Hesperus Ski Area